-For more details, and to determine the suitability of OPC UA for a specific set of system requirements, please refer to the assessment template (see chapter 6) in Annex B.
+For more details, and to determine the suitability of OPC UA for a specific set of system requirements, please refer to the assessment template in Annex B, Assessment Template: OPC UA.

-7.1.4 ONEM2M
+7.1.3 ONEM2M

 oneM2M is a relatively new standard (2015) managed by a partnership of regional international standards industry organizations in the telecommunications industry.